 - Substance Abuse Information.
 Alcohol and drug abuse information has special privacy protections.
 The Hospital will not disclose any information identifying an individual as being a substance abuse patient or provide any medical information relating to the patient’s substance abuse treatment unless (i) the patient consents in writing; (ii) a court order requires disclosure of the information; (iii) medical personnel need the information to meet a medical emergency; (iv) qualified personnel use the information for the purpose of conducting scientific research, management audits, financial audits, or program evaluation; or (v) it is necessary to report a crime of a threat to commit a crime, or to report abuse or neglect as required by law.

 - Your Authorization Is Required for Other Uses and Disclosures.
 Except as described above, we will not use or disclose your medical information unless you authorize (permit) the Hospital in writing to use or disclose your information.
-For example, we will not disclose psychotherapy notes, use or disclose your medical information for marketing purposes or sell your medical information unless you have signed an authorization or applicable law permits the use or disclosure.
+Subject to compliance with limited exceptions, we will not use or disclose psychotherapy notes, use or disclose your health information for marketing purposes or sell your health information, unless you have signed an authorization.
 You may revoke your authorization, and thereby stop any future uses and disclosures, by notifying us in writing.

-- You Have Rights Regarding Your Medical Information.
+- Your Medical Information Rights.
 You have the following rights regarding your medical information, provided that you make a written request to invoke the right on the form provided by the Hospital:

 - Right to request restriction.
-You may request limitations on your medical information we use or disclose for health care treatment, payment, or operations (e.g., you may ask us not to disclose that you have had a particular surgery).
+You may request limitations on how we use or disclose your medical information for health care treatment, payment, or operations (e.g., you may ask us not to disclose that you have had a particular surgery).
 We are not required to agree to your request, except for requests to restrict disclosures to a health plan for purposes of payment or health care operations when you have paid in full out-of-pocket for the item or service covered by the request and when the disclosure is not required by law.
 If we agree, we will comply with your request unless the information is needed to provide you with emergency treatment.

 - Right to confidential communications.
 You may request communications in a certain way or at a certain location, but you must specify how or where you wish to be contacted and how payment will be handled.

 - Right to inspect and copy.
 You have the right to look at and obtain a copy of your medical records, billing records, and other records used to make decisions about your care.
 We may charge you a fee for our postage and labor costs and supplies to create the copy.
 Under limited circumstances, your request may be denied and you may request review of the denial by another licensed health care professional chosen by the Hospital.
 The Hospital will comply with the outcome of the review.
 If your information is stored electronically and you request an electronic copy, we will provide it to you in a readable electronic form and format.